glorious-codes/glorious-triven/README.md

 ## Usage

-To get started with Triven, you just need to run the following command at the root directory of your project:
+To get started with Triven, you need to run the following command at the root directory of your project:

 ```
 npx triven build